Reviewing Globalstar (GSAT) & Its Competitors

 |2.34

-Globalstar has a beta of 0.1, indicating that its share price is 90% less volatile than the S&P 500.
-Comparatively, Globalstar’s competitors have a beta of 1.50, indicating that their average share price is 50% more volatile than the S&P 500.
+Globalstar has a beta of 0.1, meaning that its share price is 90% less volatile than the S&P 500.
+Comparatively, Globalstar’s peers have a beta of 1.50, meaning that their average share price is 50% more volatile than the S&P 500.

-This table compares Globalstar and its competitors top-line revenue, earnings per share and valuation.
+This table compares Globalstar and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue